-Instagram, whatsapp, facebook, Linkedin, twitter… we are part of so many platforms, and we are active on all or most of it, either on laptop or phone.
+Instagram, whatsapp, snapchat, facebook, Linkedin, twitter… we are part of so many platforms, and we are active on all or most of it, either on laptop or phone.
 If you are working, then your office server may have firewalls so you don’t access it there, but then you use it on the phone.
 Every one of these platforms have Ads or is selling something or other to you.
 Added to that the moment you visit an ecommerce website, the products start chasing you.
 It does not go away from your eyesight, teasing you, tantalising you to buy it.
 If all their efforts fail, they then offer discount to tempt you to buy.
 This relentless pursuit goes on for a long time.

 So how do we react to this to onslaught?
-We start by first ignoring it, then when it keeps popping up, you click on those ads, window shop for a while, holding to your resistance, you click out of it.
+We start by first ignoring it, then when it keeps popping up, you click on those ads, window shop for a while, hold on to your resistance, you click out of it.
 A few days later, the advertisements don’t go away, this time they come back with an attractive discount, so you click again, this goes on till your resolve slowly starts melting and you end buying it.